evefonwu/formula1-results/README.md

 Import error on \N value in CSV files

-- Replace \N with empty string.
+- Replace \N with empty string with Unix utility, sed.
 Value null allow you for example to query for 'is not null'

 ```bash
 sed 's/\\N//g' results.csv > ready.csv